How Rare is Cauda Equina Syndrome?

 Cauda equina syndrome is characterised by compression of the cauda equina nerves, a bundle of nerve roots situated at the lower end of the spinal cord.
 These nerve roots play a crucial role in controlling and managing sensation in the lower body, including bladder and bowel function, as well as motor control in the legs.

 This compression can be caused by various conditions or events, including a herniated spinal disc, spinal stenosis (narrowing of the spinal canal), a spinal injury, complications from lumbar spine surgery, or a tumour in the spine.
-When this happens, it causes the patient to lose function in their lower extremities, resulting in a number of debilitating symptoms, including:
+When this happens, it causes the patient to lose function in their lower extremities, resulting in several debilitating symptoms, including:

 - Sexual dysfunction, including a loss of sensation